 - The Bordernese makes an excellent watchdog who will alert you of intruders who have breached the premises.

-- The Bordernese is an intelligent breed which is not only very mild mannered and friendly but can also quickly learn tricks.
+- The Bordernese is an intelligent breed that is not only very mild-mannered and friendly but can also quickly learn tricks.

-- The Bordernese is an extremely good-natured pet which is always willing to please.
+- The Bordernese is an extremely good-natured pet that is always willing to please.

 Physical Traits of the Bordernese

-This breed is beautifully equipped with a long a thick and coat which requires regular grooming to keep it clean and healthy.
+This breed is beautifully equipped with a long thick and coat that requires regular grooming to keep it clean and healthy.

 However, you can expect this breed to shed on a seasonal basis, so make sure you have a vacuum handy.

 The Bordernese is classified as a medium to large dog breed, usually weighing between 40-80 pounds and growing to a height of 23-28 inches.

 Combining its alertness and size, this breed makes for an excellent guard dog.

 Due to its rather calm and relaxed nature, this type of dog breed does not require a very large house and yard for its living quarters.

 The mild and even temperament displayed by the Bordenese allows it to thrive and be content under pretty much any living conditions.

 What Is the Life Expectancy of the Bordernese?